Magrathea-Pathfinder: A 3D adaptive-mesh code for geodesic ray tracing in $N$-body simulations

 where the superscripts refer to the integration step.
-The main drawback of this method is that it strongly depends on the procedure used to build the light-cone.
+The main drawback of this method is that it strongly depends on the procedure used to build the light cone.
 For example, if one uses the onion-shell method \citep{fosalba2008onion}, then some artefacts will appear on $\dd\Phi/\dd\lambda$ at the crossing between shells.
 It is important to note that these subtleties are only important when studying very small effects (such as ISW or time delay).

 Ideally, $\partial\Phi/\partial\eta$ should be provided by the simulation.
-It is the case for example with the RayGal simulations (Rasera et al. in prep) where the authors use a double-layer strategy, meaning that two light-cones slightly shifted in time are stored.
+It is the case, for example, with the RayGal simulations \citep{rasera2021raygal} where the authors use a double-layer strategy, meaning that two light cones, slightly shifted in time, are stored.
 In this case, the time derivative of the potential can be straightforwardly computed for every cell using

-where the subscripts denote which light-cone is used.
+where the subscripts denote which light cone is used.
 The main advantage of this method is that it is non-perturbative and therefore accurate even at non-linear scales.
 Last, we note that in practice $\partial\Phi/\partial\eta$ could also be computed from the density and velocity fields \citep{cai2010fullsky}.

 All of the components needed to compute the geodesic equations are available at the location of cells.
-This means that we need to interpolate them at the photon position at each step (and each sub-step in the RK4 integrator), while accounting for the AMR structure of the light-cone.
-We have implemented three different interpolation schemes, namely the Nearest-Grid Point (NGP), Cloud-in-Cell (CIC) and Triangular-Shaped Cloud (TSC) interpolations, where the first two were already present in \cite{reverdy2014propagation}.
+This means that we need to interpolate them at the photon position at each step (and each sub-step in the RK4 integrator), while accounting for the AMR structure of the light cone.
+We implemented three different interpolation schemes, namely the nearest-grid point (NGP), cloud-in-cell (CIC), and triangular-shaped cloud (TSC) interpolations, of which the first two were already present in \cite{reverdy2014propagation}.
 For consistency, the interpolation scheme must be the same as the one used to produce the gravity grid (see \cref{subsec:sim_to_magrathea}).
-The weighting functions associated to NGP, CIC and TSC are
+The weighting functions associated with NGP, CIC, and TSC are

 where $\bm{r}$ is the separation between a cell and the location at which we interpolate, normalised by the cell size.